-Observed with Hernias ÷ Total # Observed x 100 = % with Hernias Non-Breeding ÷ x 100 =
+Observed w Hernias ith Total # Observed x 100 = % with Hernias Non-Breeding ÷ x 100 =

 Pigs with hernias that are perforated must be euthanized.
 Pigs with hernias that are ulcerated and necrotic must be euthanized.
 Pigs with large hernias that touch the ground while standing and cause difficulty walking and are ulcerated must be euthanized.